Pros and Cons of Using Opendoor to Sell Your Home

 Two local Winter Garden homeowners listed their gorgeous homes on Opendoor and received an immediate offer.
 However before they committed to selling with Opendoor, they contacted the Erica Diaz Team to see what their homes were really worth.

 It happened a second time, again in Winter Garden, where Opendoor offered a homeowner $204k and the Erica Diaz team was able to sell it for $245K.
-If you’re selling property in Central Florida, get a second (and third) opinion before listing for the rate Opendoor offers.
+If you’re selling property in Central Florida, get a second opinion before accepting the rate Opendoor offers.
 You could be shorting yourself thousands of dollars!

 Opendoor is Changing the Way People Buy and Sell Homes

 It’s an innovator in the real estate world and is forcing the industry to re-think some of the outdated, frustrating, time-consuming practices that come with buying and selling homes.
 If you hate the idea of basing your schedule around showing your home, there are ways to make it simple and convenient without forfeiting a considerable chunk of your profit.
-We love the idea of a simple and hassle-free way to sell you’re home, but we’re not so sure about all of the hidden fees.
+We love the idea of a simple and hassle-free way to sell your home, but we’re not so sure about all of the hidden fees.
+Working with the Erica Diaz Team to sell your home can be customized to fit your needs, and you won’t loose the money that’s yours!